MIGA Doctors in Training Grants Program

 The MIGA Doctors in Training (DIT) Grants Program provides funding to assist doctors in training pursue advanced training opportunities in Australia and abroad.

-We remain immensely proud of our DIT Grants Program and the support it provides to doctors in realising their career aspirations.
+We are immensely proud of our DIT Grants Program and the support it provides to doctors in realising their career aspirations.

 The Grants